 Credit terms and conditions affect your overall cost, so read the fine print before you agree to open a credit or charge card account.
 Also, just because a friend is opening a particular card, doesn’t mean it’s the right one for you.
 Each one has characteristics that might or might not work for you.
-Maybe you frequently travel to visit your parents, in which case a card with airline points would be great; or you’re a loyal shopper on Amazon.com, which has its own credit card with certain perks now.
+Maybe you frequently travel to visit your parents, in which case a card with airline points would be great; or you’re a loyal shopper on Amazon.com, which has its own credit card with perks.
 There are several respectable websites for credit card comparisons, such as wallethub.com.
 Just know that these sites often get advertising dollars from some of the cards they list.

 Introductory APR (Annual Percentage Rate).
 Is your card offering “6 months at 1.9% APR”?
 That sounds pretty great, right?
 But you need to find out what the APR will be once those 6 months are over.
 It could jump to more than 22%!

 More info about an APR.
 The APR is the cost of credit, expressed as a yearly rate.
 It must be disclosed before you become obligated.

 “Variable rate” cards. interest rates or other economic indicators–called indexes change.
 These plans are called “variable rate” programs.
 Rate changes raise or lower the finance charge on your account.
 The issuer must disclose to you that the rate may change and how the rate is determined, meaning which index is used and what additional amount (sometimes printed as “Prime + X%”) is added to determine your new rate.